ticofab/android-gpx-parser/README.md

 ## Module Structure

-1. App: Contains an example usage of the library.
+1. App: an example usage of the library.
-2. Parser: the library itself
+2. Parser: the library itself.

 ## Projects using this library: